The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-The VAT treatment of transactions relating to land and property is very complex and care needs to be taken when determining the correct VAT treatment of the transaction that will be undertaken.
-This guidance note is intended to provide you with a brief overview of the main points that need to be considered.
-This guidance note also contains links to other guidance notes that provide a more in-depth analysis of the points raised.
+The VAT treatment of transactions relating to land and property is very complex.
+Care needs to be taken when determining the correct VAT treatment.
+This guidance note is intended to provide you with a brief overview of the main points that need to be considered, as well as links to other guidance notes that provide a more in depth analysis of the points raised.

 For VAT purposes, the term 'land' includes any of the following: